Melicope rubra

-Melicope rubra, commonly known as the little evodia, is a species of small tree in the family Rutaceae, and is endemic to north-east Queensland.
+Melicope rubra, commonly known as the little evodia, is a species of small tree in the citrus family Rutaceae, native to New Guinea and northeast Queensland.
+It was originally described as Euodia rubra in 1900.
 It has trifoliate leaves and pink bisexual flowers arranged on branches below the leaves.

 Description

-Melicope rubra is a tree that typically grows to a height of 7 m with a trunk diameter of about 30 cm, but forms flowers and fruit as a shrub.
+Melicope rubra is a tree that may grow to a height of 7 m with a trunk diameter of about 30 cm, but flowers and fruits as a shrub.
 The leaves are arranged in opposite pairs and are trifoliate on a petiole 20–75 mm long.
 The leaflets are egg-shaped, 40–150 mm long and 15–45 mm wide, the leaflets sessile or on a petiolule up to 10 mm long.
 The flowers are bisexual and arranged in panicles 25–65 mm long on branches below the leaves.
 The sepals are more or less round to egg-shaped, 1.5–2.5 mm long and joined at the base.
 The petals are pink, 5–6 mm long and there are four stamens.
 Flowering occurs from February to June and the fruit consists of up to four follicles 20–30 mm long and fused for at least half their length.

 Taxonomy

-The little evodia was first formally described in 1900 by Carl Adolf Georg Lauterbach and Karl Moritz Schumann who gave it the name Euodia rubra and published the description in Schumann's book, Die Flora der Deutschen Schutzgebiete in der Sudsee.
-In 2001, Thomas Gordon Hartley changed the name to Melicope rubra in the journal Allertonia.
+The little evodia was first formally described as Euodia rubra by the German botanists Carl Adolf Georg Lauterbach and Karl Moritz Schumann, based on plant material collected in New Guinea by Lauterbach in 1896.
+Their work was published in 1900 in Schumann's book, Die Flora der Deutschen Schutzgebiete in der Sudsee.
+In 2001 the American botanist Thomas Gordon Hartley published a 329-page revision of the closely related genera Euodia and Melicope, in which he transferred this species to Melicope.